rthomasshz/nanopore_amplicon_based_sequencing/README.md

 - **Script:** `fastq_to_fasta.sh`
 - **Tool:** seqkit (required)
-- **Description:** Convert FASTQ files containing unclassified reads (from Kraken2) to FASTA format prior to MEGABLAST validation.
+- **Description:** Convert `.fastq` files containing unclassified reads (from Kraken2) to `.fasta` format prior to MEGABLAST validation.
 Only valid, non-empty files are processed, and read headers are simplified (e.g., extracting only `read=XXXX`).
 A log of skipped files is also generated.

 ```bash
 bash fastq_to_fasta.sh -i <unclassified_fastq_dir> -o <fasta_output_dir>